Yu-Aaron/assistant/README.md

 assistant
 =========
-bofore you start the project you must pull zhe branch and read it detail, you should obey the standard.
+bofore you start the project you must pull the branch and read it detail,<br/>
+you should obey the standard.